10 December 2015 : Clinical Research

 The BICAMS Battery for Assessment of Lithuanian-Speaking Multiple Sclerosis Patients: Relationship with Age, Education, Disease Disability, and DurationNataša GiedraitienėABCDEF, Rasa KizlaitienėACDEF, Gintaras KaubrysACDEF

 Med Sci Monit 2015; 21:3853-3859

+BACKGROUND: Assessment of cognitive impairment (CI) in multiple sclerosis (MS) patients is very useful, but it requires time-consuming expert evaluation with specialized materials.
+The Brief International Cognitive Assessment for Multiple Sclerosis (BICAMS) was created as a brief and specific instrument for the evaluation of CI.
 The aims of this study were to assess the cognitive status of MS patients by using the Lithuanian version of BICAMS, to evaluate the test-retest reliability of the Lithuanian version of BICAMS, and to measure the impact of CI on disability and duration of MS.

 MATERIAL AND METHODS: We enrolled 50 MS patients and 20 cognitively normal control subjects, matched for age, gender, and level of education.
 Cognitive functions were assessed by the BICAMS tests, which include the Symbol Digit Modalities Test, the Brief Visuospatial Memory Test Revised, and the California Verbal Learning Test, 2nd edition.